Ben-BJD/esp32-c3-bare-bones/README.md

-# ESP32-C3 - Bare Bones DevKitM
+# ESP32-C3 - Bare Bones DevKitM - KiCAD Source Files

 This project is a work in progress.